HackerN64/F3DEX3/docs/Documentation/Removed.md

 F3DEX3 does now, is to triangulate in a consistent way, based on the winding of the input triangles.
 The results are still wrong, but they're wrong the same way every frame, so there are no abrupt changes visible.

+## Z attribute offsets

+Earlier F3DEX3 versions included attribute offsets for vertex Z as well as ST.
+By setting this to -2 and drawing an opaque tri, the tri would appear like a decal, but with no Z-fighting.
+This has been removed and replaced with the decal fix, which is automatic and does not require any special setup in the display list.